allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 * R2 - Strongly selective against proline, weakly selective against negative charge
 * R3 - Nonselective
 * R4 - Intolerant to negative charge, proline, and hydrophobic residues

+### R0

+Four outliers; 2 nonselective and 2 in ADRB2 with some selection, in particular 228 which strongly selects against lysine and proline.

 ## S - Serine